vtex-apps/io-documentation/docs/en/Recipes/layout/using-css-handles-for-store-customization.md

 However, it's common to come across store scenarios whose customization uses CSS Selectors.
 As the name implies, they are used to select elements for CSS customization according to the page HTML hierarchy.

-This customization practice by HTML hierarchy was mostly [deprecated](link announcement).
-It means that starting from mm/dd/yyyy, **only** the CSS Selectors listed below will continue to be allowed for your store customization:
+This customization practice by HTML hierarchy was mostly deprecated.
+It means that **only** the CSS Selectors listed below will continue to be allowed for your store customization:

 - `:hover`
 - Link selectors, such as `:visited`, `:active` and `:focus`.